 Asbestos Risks on the USS Thuban (AKA-19)

 Veterans who were active on duty in the U.S. Navy have had to spend their day-to-day activities in a toxic environment due to their constant exposure to asbestos, a highly toxic fibrous mineral that was the primary material used in shipmaking and shipyard.
-The use of asbestos in the Navy was a common and constant occurrence from the beginning of the 20th century until the late 1970s, and so all the vessels constructed or repaired in that time period are very likely to contain the toxic mineral.
+The use of asbestos in the Navy was a common and constant occurrence from the beginning of the 20th century until the late 1970s, and so all the vessels constructed or repaired in that period are very likely to contain the toxic mineral.
 Most frequently, asbestos was used for insulation purposes in pipes and boilers which was especially damaging for personnel that had to work in poorly ventilated spaces such as those below the deck.

 In the not-so-distant past, asbestos was a popular choice, especially for domains in need of such a valuable physical property, such as resistance to high temperature.
 The fact that the mineral was accessible in large quantities at a more than manageable price was a welcomed feature.
 However, in the present day, the negative aspects of working with asbestos have become known as there are more and more recorded data of people suffering from terrible respiratory illnesses, such as lung cancer, asbestosis, and mesothelioma, with a large portion of those affected or being at high risk of developing asbestos-related diseases being people that served in the Navy.